Constitution and Bylaws of Texas Music Administrators Conference

-- The Texas Music Administrators Conference is organized exclusively for charitable, scientific and educational purposes, more specifically to promote and support music education and music educators through collaboration, networking, and the sharing of best practices so that every child in Texas is assured of receiving quality instruction in the understanding, appreciation, and performance of music.
+- The Corporation is organized exclusively for charitable, scientific and educational purposes, more specifically to promote and support music education and music educators through collaboration, networking, and the sharing of best practices so that every child in Texas is assured of receiving quality instruction in the understanding, appreciation, and performance of music.

 ARTICLE II — MEMBERSHIP

 - Membership in this Corporation shall be open to all individuals who are currently serving in any administrative capacity, retired from such an administrative position, or interested in administration related to music education programs at any level.
 Membership shall be designated as “Active” or “Retired” as appropriate to the employment status of the member.

 - A registration fee of $50 (Active Member) or $30 (Retired Member) per year shall entitle an individual to full membership in the Texas Music Administrators Conference.
 A majority vote of the members present at a regular meeting of the full membership is required to change these amounts.
 Continued membership is contingent upon being up-to-date on annual membership registration fees.